-If you register as a Christchurch Campus student, the Pastoral Team (as part of the Christchurch Campus Community Council) will assign you a Campus Companion.
+If you register as a Campus Based student, the Pastoral Team (as part of the Christchurch Campus Community Council) will assign you a Campus Companion.

 You’ll be assigned either a second year or third year student who’ll guide you through your first few weeks and up to your first submission.
 Their job is to help you understand how everything at Moorlands works such as managing your placement or using the library.

-If you register as a Christchurch Campus student, the Mentoring Scheme is available to you.
+If you register as a Campus Based student, the Mentoring Scheme is available to you.

 The scheme is based on a resource called Chat and trained mentors from the student body will walk with you and go through this resource alongside you to help you grow.